telerik/blazor-docs/getting-started/repl/overview.md

 The Editor allows you to type, paste, and edit your code.
 It always contains a `_Main.razor` file and you can also add other files to the project via the **+** button.

-The newly added files could be `.razor` (pages, components) or `.cs` (models, code-behind files, services, etc.).
+The newly added files can be `.razor` (pages, components) or `.cs` (models, code-behind files, services, etc.).
 All files of type `.razor` must start with a capital letter.

 ## Result View